CrossforceStudios/RodbloganWarfare/_posts/2023-12-25-franchise-report.md

 ![One of the Lucas Line trenches](assets/img/xmasreport-10.jpg)

 The Lucas Line was a reincarnation of The Underground War, a map made by the new version's namesake ([@stickmasterluke](https://www.roblox.com/users/80254/profile)).
 It's new focus (major improvement) was the "underground" aspect for the map - the Wartime Tunnels (SCP-style tunnels that run underneath the battlefield).
 According to lore, the raids between Bloxxers and Robloxians would happen under there as well as above-ground.
 This is due to the line being a borderland (indicated by the ruins of a former farm in the area).

+### Emerald Forest (Winter Edition)

+The Emerald Forest has now become engulfed in winter's gaze - covered in white and devoid of the green and the tents that stood in this forest.
+This map was also part of a **MAJOR** effort to increase the amount of alpine maps in the game (stems back to 2019 with *proposed* winter variants of the Crossroads).